 This exhibition celebrates 500 years since the foundation of Cardinal College and is a unique opportunity to see some of Christ Church’s oldest and rarest items along with items generously lent by other institutions including a beautiful manuscript Book of Hours which is said to have belonged to Wolsey himself.

-A special alumni preview will take place between 12pm and 1pm from 23 to 26 June.
-Watch to find out what's in store here!
+A special alumni preview will took place between 12pm and 1pm from 23 to 26 June.
+Watch to find out more here!